 Main duties of the job

-The teams base is close to Charlton Village, with easy access to local shops, Charlton park and has good public transport links.
+The team base is close to Beckenham High Street, with easy access to shops and a park.

 Our purpose is to improve lives by providing the best possible care to our patients and their families.
 This is strengthened by our new values: